GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 - Child of:
  [`Phaneritic_Igneous_Rock`](#phaneritic_igneous_rock)

 - Anorthositic rock term invented to label the combined QAPF fields 10, 10*, and 10', in order to construct hierarchy in this vocabulary.
+- Leucocratic phaneritic crystalline igneous rock consisting essentially of plagioclase, often with small amounts of pyroxene.
+By definition, colour index M is less than 10, and plagiclase to total feldspar ratio is greater than 0.9.
+Less than 20 percent quartz and less than 10 percent feldspathoid in the QAPF fraction.
+QAPF field 10, 10*, and 10'.
+- Anorthositic rock term invented to label the combined QAPF fields 10, 10*, and 10', in order to construct hierarchy in this vocabulary.
 - Leucocratic phaneritic crystalline igneous rock consisting